 Software for Product Configuration

 Software solutions for Product Configuration have been used since the early 1980's.
 Traditionally there's a division between internal configuration processes, typically handled by engineering, to create BOMs and external configuration processes, typically handled by Sales, with the target of creating and presenting quotes to a potential customer.
-More on how to amplify sales of your products here.
+More on how to successfully implement a CPQ solution.
 Sales configurators are often called CPQ (Configure-Price-Quote) systems today.
 Many software solutions can handle both Sales and BOM configuration.

 The software solutions also differ in how they setup and solve the configuration models.
 Because of this some solutions can be preferred for a specific situation, while others might be preferable for other situations.